United States Court of Military Commission Review

-The Military Commissions Act of 2006 mandated that rulings from the Guantanamo military commissions could be appealed to a Court of Military Commission Review, which would sit in Washington D.C.
+The Military Commissions Act of 2006 mandated that rulings from the Guantanamo military commissions could be appealed to a Court of Military Commission Review (CMCR), which would sit in Washington, D.C.

-In the event, the Review Court was not ready when it was first needed.
+In any event, the CMCR was not ready when it was first needed.
 Peter Brownback and Keith J. Allred, the officers appointed to serve as Presiding Officers in the Military Commissions that charged Omar Khadr and Salim Ahmed Hamdan dismissed the charges against the two men because the Military Commissions Act only authorized the commissions to try "unlawful enemy combatants".

 Khadr and Hamdan, like 570 other Guantanamo captives had merely been confirmed to be "enemy combatants".

-The Court of Military Commission Review ruled that Presiding Officers were, themselves, authorized to rule whether suspects were "illegal enemy combatant".
+The Court of Military Commission Review ruled that Presiding Officers were, themselves, authorized to rule whether suspects were "illegal enemy combatants".

-Judges
+Current composition of the court

 To be eligible for a seat on the Court of Military Commission Review, candidates must currently be serving as a judge on either the Army Court of Criminal Appeals, the Air Force Court of Criminal Appeals, the Navy-Marine Corps Court of Criminal Appeals, or be nominated by the President of the United States.
 In 2016, all judges on the court began receiving presidential appointments with Senate confirmations.

+Former judges

-Julie Huygen (2019) and Luis O. Rodriguez (2020) have also been confirmed by the Senate as judges of USCMCR, but have not assumed their positions.
+Julie Huygen (2019) and Luis O. Rodriguez (2020) were also confirmed by the Senate as judges of USCMCR, but did apparently not assume their positions.

 United States v.
 Mohammed Jawad

-Stephen R. Henley the Presiding Officer in United States v.
+Stephen R. Henley, the Presiding Officer in United States v.
 Mohamed Jawad had ruled that evidence that was the result of torture could not be used.

 On February 9, 2009, three judges from the Court, Frank J. Williams, Dan O'Toole, and D. Francis were empaneled to consider whether they should comply with the President's Executive Order halting all their proceedings.